goodguyry/postcss-tidy-columns/README.md

 > #### Example
 >
 > ```css
-> /* Assuming there's only one '64rem' breakpoint change configured this... */
+> /* Assuming there's only one '64rem' breakpoint change configured, this... */
 > div {
 >   tidy-span: 3 !tidy;
 > }
 >
-> /* ...is identical to this */
+> /* ...is identical to this: */
 > div {
 >   tidy-span: 3;
 > }